alttch/eva3/doc/sysapi.rst

 SYS API
 **************

 SYS API is a common API present in all EVA controllers.
 SYS API functions are used to manage controller itself.

+RESTful API equivalent calls can be found in corresponding component RESTful API docs.

 API basics
 ==========

-Standard API (direct function calling)
+Standard API (direct method calling)
 --------------------------------------

 SYS API functions are called through URL request